Sterben2530/Sterben2530/README.md

 ## Steven Atoche - @Sterben2530

 Hi, I'm Steven - a dedicated student enrolled in the Economics program at PUCP.
-As he eagerly anticipates entering the job market next year, he is determined to secure a rewarding position where he can contribute meaningfully and make a difference."
+As I eagerly anticipates entering the job market next year, I am determined to secure a rewarding position where I can contribute meaningfully and make a difference.

 ## My values :fire: